komlog-io/komlogd/docs/en/configuration.rst

 Transfer methods configuration
 ------------------------------

-Komlog allows the user to subscribe to any of his *uris* and receive notifications when new data is received on them.
+Komlog allows users to subscribe to any *uri* from their data model and execute a function when new data is received or updated.
+We call this functions **transfer methods**.

-A *transfer method* is a function that is executed when komlogd receives notifications about subscribed uris.
-Users can define their own *transfer methods*.

 With *transfer methods* you can automate tasks, generate alarms, communicate with external services, analyze data in real time, and basically any task associated to events.

+This functionality allows you to build a lambda-based systems architecture.

 On chapter :ref:`transfer_methods` we explain how to create this type of functions.